BrayanMamani/todoey/README.md

 Dart is the programming language for Flutter, Google's UI toolkit for building beautiful, natively compiled mobile, web, and desktop apps from a single codebase.

+## About Todoey

+This repository has a to-do list application, where you can keep track of them.

 ## What you will need

 [SDK](https://dart.dev/get-dart), a Software Development Kit of Flutter that gives us the necessary tools to develop multiplatform applications.
 In addition to using an IDE like [Android Studio](https://developer.android.com/studio/), [IntelliJ IDEA](https://www.jetbrains.com/idea/) with the Dart plugin or  [Visual Studio Code](https://code.visualstudio.com/) with the Dart Code extension.